Jayyyjamal/Jayyyjamal/README.md

 ## 🚀 About Me

-I am a cybersecurity analyst focused on **Security Operations (SOC), threat detection, and incident response**.
+I am a cybersecurity analyst focused on **Security Operations (SOC), threat detection,Vulnerability Management and incident response**.

 I transitioned from Mechanical Engineering into cybersecurity, applying strong analytical thinking to detect and investigate threats.
 I have built multiple hands-on labs simulating real-world attacks and analyzing logs using industry tools.